 It is usually done in order to facilitate a more robust demand forecasting feature in the system.
 It is also vital to note that as Demantra is mostly used for supply chain management.
 Hence, the creation of indexes in a shorter amount of time enables Demantra to bring more forecasts into your sales team so that you can have a clear picture about the demands of your customer in the near future.

 On the other hand, the creation of new indexes would also help you to make sure that you can disable or drop that trigger when the upgrade or update has been completed.
 In this manner, you would always make sure that you can clearly judge the demands of your target audiences which would further boost your product development.

-Q33) Shed light on the error associated with web server with deploying the Demantra file on the server
+Q33) Shed light on the error associated with the webserver with deploying the Demantra file on the server?